nikkilr88/egghead-asciicasts/react-fundamentals/lessons/react-dynamically-generated-components.md

 In this lesson, we're going to talk about iterating over a data set in order to create our JSX.
-Right here in our `render` method, right before our `return` statement, I'm going to say `let items` equal `this.state.items`.
+Right here in our `render` method, right before our `return` statement, I'm going to say `let items = this.state.items`.
 That's going to set that data up.

 We're going to set up our `constructor`, where we'll call `super()` to get our context.
-We're going to say `this.state` equals `items`, and we'll set that to an array.
+We're going to say `this.state = {items: []}`, and we'll set that to an array.
 Now to get that data, we're going to use `fetch` to make an AJAX call to the Star Wars API.
 We'll just hit up the people endpoint there.

 #### App.js
 ``` javascript
 import React from 'react';